THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 - Susu: Milk, Kopi: Coffee, Teh: Tea

 All visitors to Indonesia must hold a passport valid for 6 months, and a valid return ticket.
-The immigration officer at the port of entry may request for additional documents like proof of accommodation, and proof of finances.
-More than 140 countries are exempt from visa and enter Indonesia visa-free for a period of 30 days.
-More on visa policy of Indonesia here.
+The immigration officer at the port of entry may request additional documents like proof of accommodation, and proof of finances.
+More than 140 countries are exempt from visa and enter Indonesia visa-free for a period of 30 days which is amazing if you ask me.
+More on the visa policy of Indonesia here.

 If you are traveling internationally, you’re probably arriving at Soekarno-Hatta International Airport, about 25km west of the city.
 From Jakarta international airport, you can take either a taxi or Damri bus to the city.

 The most reliable options for taxi include – Blue Bird (Blue), Silver Bird (Black) Taxiku (Yellow), Gamya Taxi (Green) and Express (White).
 It might cost anywhere between $15 – $30 for a ride to Central Jakarta.
 And anywhere between 40 minutes to 2 hours depending on the traffic.

 Damri bus is the cheapest option to travel from the airport to Jakarta city.
 Take a Damri bus from the airport to Gambir train station.
 It costs about Rp.40.000 per person.
 From Gambir train station, take public transport to your respective destination.

 Travel Tip: If you are traveling in a group of two or more people, taxis are more feasible, convenient, and faster.

 Getting Around Jakarta